What Is a VA Loan? | Rates & Guidelines 2024

 You repay a VA loan just as you would any other type of mortgage or loan product.
 VA loans come with either a 15- or 30-year loan term, which means your monthly mortgage payments are spread out over either 15 years or 30.

 If I’ve previously used a VA loan, can I use it again?

 Your VA loan benefit never expires.
 After you pay off your existing VA loan, you can continue to use the VA loan again and again.
 In some cases, you may be able to have two VA loans simultaneously.

 Are VA loans a good deal?

 When compared to other mortgage loans, VA loans are absolutely a good deal.
 Thanks to the VA guarantee, your mortgage lender can afford to pass significant benefits along to borrowers.
-VA home loans have fewer upfront costs, low interest rates, and no mortgage insurance, making them one of the best mortgage loan products on the market.See if you’re eligible for a VA home loan.
-Start here.
-(Sep 30th, 2022)
+VA home loans have fewer upfront costs, low interest rates, and no mortgage insurance, making them one of the best mortgage loan products on the market.Check your VA mortgage rates.
+Start here (Dec 4th, 2023)